Helping insurers succeed, from strategy through execution.

 The insurance industry is growing rapidly in Asia Pacific's developing markets.
 A significant unifying factor in this diverse region is the adoption of IFRS 17, a globally standardised accounting model for all insurance contracts.

-We surveyed close to 70 insurance executives across 11 countries in the Asia Pacific region in May 2020 to understand how insurers are conducting their IFRS 17 programmes.
+We surveyed close to 70 insurance executives across 11 countries in the Asia Pacific region to understand how insurers are conducting their IFRS 17 programmes.
 The responses provide insights into approaches followed, progress made and challenges faced with IFRS 17 implementation.

 With the pace of change at an unprecedented level, insurance industry players are constantly being challenged on the status quo.
 The ability to manage and embed these changes throughout the organisation is crucial.